Sxjdwang/TalkLip/README.md

 - $log_name: name of log file
 - $cont_w: weight of contrastive learning loss (default: 1e-3)
 - $lip_w: weight of lip reading loss (default: 1e-5)
-- perp_w: weight of perceptual loss (default: 0.07)
+- $perp_w: weight of perceptual loss (default: 0.07)
+- $gen_checkpoint_path(optional): enter the path of a generator checkpoint if you want to resume training from a checkpoint
+- $disc_checkpoint_path(optional): enter the path of a discriminator checkpoint if you want to resume training from a checkpoint

 Note: Sometimes, discriminator losses may diverge during training (close to 100).
 Please stop the training and resume it with a reliable checkpoint.